PavanRangani/docs/docs/prd/tax/tax.md

   - Preparer
     - Show preparer name of that tax return.
     - For Disregarded entity this is not applicable
-- Records are sorted in descending order of Year.
+- Records are grouped by form.
+In each group, records are sorted in descending order of Year
+- For Joint, records are primary sorted on descending order of Year and secondary on entity type in order of Joint and Individual (Individuals are alphabetical sorted).
 - If records is not available in any column then show -.
 - When no records available then show `No Tax Returns Found`.
 - On hover, show vertmore action.
-Vertmore action are : `Archive` & `Delete`.
+Vertmore action are : `Archive` , `Restore`& `Delete`.
+  - `Archive` action is applicable for active tax return.
+  - `Restore` action is applicable for archived tax return.

 - On clicks, opens view page of that tax return.